gregcotech007/love-matched/README.md

     - The LMS tutorials were beneficial in giving me an insight into starting my first website coding project.
     - Also, I found inspiration from the 'Love Running' project which helped with ideas.
 - Code Institute: Mentor:
-    - Thanks to my Mentor who supported me through a oroject change of idea at short notice..
+    - Thanks to my Mentor who supported me through a project change of idea at short notice..

 # Conclusion
 To be completed after project coding....